English Ivy Symbolism, Traditions, and Mythology

-Despite its association with wine and the fact that its fruits are the same color as some grapes, English ivy berries are poisonous and mustn't be eaten.
+Despite the plant's association with wine and the fact that its fruits are the same color as some grapes, English ivy berries are poisonous and mustn't be eaten.

-English ivy travels along the ground and also climbs up vertical supports such as tree trunks, fence posts and walls.
-If its growth is unchecked it can travel from one plant to another, binding the plants together.
+English ivy travels along the ground and also climbs up vertical supports such as tree trunks, fence posts, and walls.
+If its growth is unchecked, it can travel from one plant to another and bind the plants together.
 This ability sometimes has a symbolic meaning.

 Some versions of the medieval legend of Tristan and Isolde, or Iseult, refer to ivy's ability to bind.
 Tristan was a Cornish knight and Isolde was an Irish princess.
-Tristan went to Ireland to bring back Isolde as a bride for King Mark.
-However, Tristan and Isolde fell in love before they reached Cornwall after drinking a love potion.
+Tristan went to Ireland to claim Isolde as a bride for King Mark.
+During the journey back to Cornwall, Tristan and Isolde fell in love after drinking a love potion.

 Beyond this basic plot there are many variations in the story.
 In some versions, Tristan and Isolde die and are buried in separate graves by King Mark so that even in death they cannot be together.
 However, an ivy vine (or another vine or a tree) grows out of each grave towards the other one.
 The ivy vines meet and twine around each other, forming a connection.
-Even when the king cuts the vines they regrow and reconnect.
+In some versions of the legend, a rose bush grows out of Isolde's grave and a vine out of Tristan's.
+Even when the king cuts the twined plants, they regrow and reconnect.

 Ivy represented peace to the Druids of old, perhaps because of its ability to bind different plants or even different kinds of plants together.
 Today ivy is often used at weddings, where it symbolizes fidelity.